-Any computer capable of compiling and running Java programs should be able to import classes from the Java standard API without additional work.
+Any computer capable of compiling and running Java programs should be able to import classes from the Java standard API without additional installation or configuration steps.

 Other packages can come from external sources, and might require additional installation of the package or packages (often as a "Jar File", which we will look at later) and configuration of your Java IDE and/or run-time system.